Periods of Automorphic Forms Associated to Strongly Tempered Spherical Varieties: Introduction and main results

 In Section \ref{sec multiplicity}, for all the models in Table \ref{fig:1} except the $E_7$ case, we will prove a multiplicity formula $m(\pi_v)=m_{geom}(\pi_v)$ for all the tempered representations over non-archimedean fields or complex field.
-Then using this multiplicity formula, together with the assumption that the conjectural character identity holds for the local $L$-packet of $G$, we proved that the summation of the multiplicities is always equal to 1 over every local tempered Vogan $L$-packet.
-We can also prove the same results for Models 1--4 in the real case.
+In the real case, we can prove the multiplicity formula for Models 1--4.
+Then by using the multiplicity formula, together with the character identity in the local Langlands conjecture, we can show that the summation of the multiplicities is always equal to 1 over every local tempered Vogan $L$-packet (i.e. strong multiplicity one over the L-packet).
+Moreover, we will also show that the unique distinguished element in the L-packet corresponds to a character of the component group (note the the component group for some cases in Table \ref{fig:1} is not necessarily abelian).
+We refer the reader to Section \ref{sec multiplicity} for more details.